Advestis/RIPE/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 RIPE is developed in Python version 2.7.
+It requires some usual packages
 - NumPy (post 1.13.0)
 - Scikit-Learn (post 0.19.0)
 - Pandas (post 0.16.0)